sagemath/sagetrac-mirror/src/doc/en/reference/references/index.rst

 ..
 [Wu2018] Wuthrich, Christian.
             *Numerical modular symbols for elliptic curves*.
             Math.
 Comp.
 87 (2018), no. 313, 2393–2423.

 ..
-[WW1972] \J. Wallis and A.L.
-Whiteman,
-            Some classes of Hadamard matrices with constant diagonal, Bull.
-Austral.
-Math.
-Soc.
-7(1972), 233-249

-..
 [WW1991] Michelle Wachs and Dennis White, *p, q-Stirling numbers
             and set partition statistics*, Journal of Combinatorial